PDrifting/CBookDraft/book.markdown

 #### Enumerated Types

 These are typically regarded as another arithmetic type used to define named variables that are assigned discrete integer values.
 They are used in place of magic numbers or hard coded values that can have arbitrary meaning.
 The general modern view is to avoid using them.

+**MAGIC NUMBERS** Enumerated values were created as a solution to this problem.
+However, they create more problems than they resolve.
+When we consider the issue of obfuscated information by using values instead of meaninful tokens we generally refer Magic Numbers.
+It is generally regarded that we should not use them as initial values or in the endpoint test expressions of a while, do while, or for loop.
+There is general concern for avoiding their use also in expressions, mallocs, and other statements where it may obfuscate information and taint obvious readability or understanding of the code.

 ```
 1. They are not really integer values, but GCC does treat them as such.